 Regular attendance is expected in all classes.
 During unavoidable absences, students are responsible for missed work.
 An excessive number of absences may result in grade reduction or course failure, despite successful completion of all assigned work.
-In most cases, a student will not be allowed credit for a course if he or she is absent for 25% of the class sessions.
+In most cases, a student will fail a course if he or she is absent for 25% of the class sessions.

-As it relates to blended courses, students may not be allowed credit if they are absent for 25% of class meetings or if 25% of online course work is not completed.
+As it relates to blended courses, students may fail the course if they are absent for 25% of class meetings, including online meetings.
 Use of Skype or similar technology is not a substitute for attendance.